ArmedGuy/pixelcamo/README.md

 # pixelcamo
-Encode and mask data inside pixels
+Encode and mask data inside images.

-This is concept code at the moment.
-Alpha-level stuff.
+(WARNING: This is concept code at the moment.
+Alpha-level stuff yo.)

 ##### Wordlist